Accelerating System-Level Debug Using Rule Learning and Subgroup Discovery Techniques: Introduction

-The proposed solution in this paper is a Machine Learning (ML) based approach for automating root-causing activity and generating a list of valuable debug hints based on data that is collected from logs of many tests.
-It provides the system-level validator with some level of independency to debug and narrow down the debug space, and this way reduce the dependency on the experts.
-On the other hand, it relieves the experts from the burden of massive debug support and also helps them with accelerating debugging.
+We propose to use $\SD$ ($\sd$)~\cite{klosgen1996multipattern,wrobel1997algorithm,van2012diverse,atzmueller2015subgroup} and $\RL$ ($\rl$)~\cite{clark1989cn2,furnkranz2012foundations} techniques for automating the root-causing activity and generating valuable debug hints based on data that is collected from logs of many tests.
+The aim of $\sd$ is to identify ``interesting'' subgroups of data that can be described as feature-range combinations; and the aim of $\rl$ is to build classification models using \emph{rules} with feature-range pairs (as in $\sd$) as the antecedent and the predicted class as the consequent. $\sd$ and $\rl$ do not operate on trace logs directly, and an important part of our approach is how to \emph{engineer features} from logs to capture information that might potentially be useful for root-causing.
+The generated debug hints provide the system-level validator with some level of independence to debug and narrow down the debug space, and this way reduce the dependency on the experts.
+On the other hand, it also relieves the experts from the burden of massive debug support and also helps them with accelerating debugging.
 The suggested method also provides a platform for knowledge sharing of previous debug activities.
-We demonstrate our method on an important and representative $\pc$ flow in the Power Management (PM) protocol implemented in Intel processors~\cite{pm_manual}.
+We demonstrate our method on an important and representative $\pc$ flow in the Power Management (PM) protocol implemented in Intel processors~\cite{IntelCore11thGEN}.

-There are many ways in which ML can be applied to automate and accelerate the debugging process, and here we mention some of the important directions (without aiming at a comprehensive overview).